 Kris Jenner: Did She Get A Brazilian Butt Lift To Get A Bigger Booty?
 Plastic Surgeon Speaks

 Kris Jenner’s daughters are known for their famous butts, and now their mama is suddenly sporting one that just as large and perky.
-We’ve got EXCLUSIVE details from a top plastic surgeon on if she’s had a Brazilian butt lift.
+We’ve got EXCLUSIVE details from top plastic surgeons on if she’s had a Brazilian butt lift.

 Maybe Kris Jenner is a little jealous of how much attention her daughters’ massive behinds get, because lately the momager has been sporting a much larger and higher badonkadonk than usual.
 The 61-year-old has tongues wagging on if she’s gone under the knife or using some kind of enhancements because there’s no mistaking that her butt has noticeably changed.
 “Unless she is wearing a pair of those fake booty boosting panties it looks clear she’s had some augmentation.
 From that stand point it looks like she’s done some degree of Brazillian butt lift,” top plastic surgeon and Founder of F.A.C.E. of Beverly Hills Dr. McCoy Moretz tells HollywoodLife.com EXCLUSIVELY.